9 Best Things To Do in Saba: Gin & Tonics to Turtles

 Sipping Saba Spice at Queen’s Garden Resort in Saba

-If you are in the Caribbean, you will likely be sipping on a tropical rum cocktail at some point.
-Rum, which is made from sugarcane, is part of Caribbean culture.
+If you’re anywhere in the Caribbean, chances are you’ll be sipping a rum cocktail at some point.
+Rum, made from sugarcane, is woven into the region’s culture.

-We had dinner in this town on two evenings, one at Chez Bubba and one at The Hideaway.
-Both were fantastic choices.
-The owners were incredibly friendly and kind.
-And of course, the food was delicious!
+We had dinner in Windwardside twice during our stay, once at Chez Bubba Bistro and once at The Hideaway.
+Both were great choices.
+The food was genuinely good.

 09- Navigate the 800 Steps on the Ladder